m-khvoinitsky/dark-background-light-text-extension/README.md

 # Dark Background and Light Text

-Firefox Addon (using Addon SDK) that turns each page colors into light text on dark background.
+WebExtension that turns each page colors into light text on dark background.